makakken/roseguarden/docs/docs/protocol.md

 ### Version

 The version in `head` shows the protocol version.
-Will be ignored at the moment and dont have to be set.
+Will be ignored at the moment and dont have to be set (string version number, e.g. "1.0.0")
-Could be set to "1.0.0".

 ### Target